nishapoyarekar/NishasCreativeResume/README.md

 # NishasCreativeResume

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

+## Description
 This is a work-in-progress project - till I am satisfied with my understanding of Inputs, Outputs, Directives, Routing and Events.

-I have divided my creative-resume project into following sections- data folder has the most important file of all cv-data.ts - the file that contains all the data to fill the different sections of the resume.
-This file contains cvData which is an array structure. cv - main component that holds all the other components header - contains Name, title, contact details education - displays education experience - displays experience references - an interactive element - when you click on the reference it will show the actual testimonial skills - linked to the references footer - social media links, download CV link
+I have divided my creative-resume project into following sections-

+data folder has the most important file of all cv-data.ts - the file that contains all the data to fill the different sections of the resume.
+This file contains cvData which is an array structure.

+cv - main component that holds all the other components
+header - contains Name, title, contact details
+education - displays education
+experience - displays experience
+references - an interactive element - when you click on the reference it will show the actual testimonial
+skills - linked to the references
+footer - social media links, download CV link

 ## Development server